Hariri indictment says phones link suspects to killing

 The 'red network', used by members of the assassination team, was "operational from 4 January 2005, until it ceased all activity 2 minutes before the attack on 14 February 2005," the indictment said.

-The location of those phones, and of another "blue network," showed surveillance of Hariri on at least 15 days before he was killed, it said.
-The last 33 calls from the phones were mostly in areas where Hariri was in the two hours before his death.
+The location of those phones, and of another 'blue network', showed surveillance of Hariri on at least 15 days before he was killed.
+The last 33 calls made from the phones were mostly in areas where Hariri was in the two hours leading up to his death.

-A little over an hour after the explosion, Oneissi and Sabra made calls to an international news agency and an Arabic satellite station claiming responsibility in the name of a fictional group, "Victory and Jihad in Greater Syria."
+"The case against the accused is built in large part on circumstantial evidence," the indictment said, but it added that circumstantial evidence "...is often more reliable than direct evidence, which can suffer from first-hand memory loss or eye-witness distortion."

-Media reports last year predicted the indictment would be based on phone records.
-Nasrallah has cast doubt on any case relying on telephone calls, saying Israel had successfully penetrated Lebanon's telecoms network and could falsify data to implicate his group.
+Media reports last year predicted the indictment would be based on phone records and Hezbollah's leader Sayyed Hassan Nasrallah has cast doubt on any case relying on telephone calls, saying Israel had successfully penetrated Lebanon's telecoms network and could falsify data to implicate his group.

-Prosecutor Daniel Bellemare said publication of the indictment "answers many questions about the...attack."

-"The full story will however only unfold in the courtroom, where an open, public, fair and transparent trial will render a final verdict," he said.
+Nasrallah has dismissed the indictments as a failed attempt to sow strife and bring down Lebanon's new Hezbollah-backed government, and has said the authorities would never arrest members of the group.